anniezoyinlee/GA-Final-SquidGame/planning/squidgame.md

 ## User stories
 ### MVP Goals
-As a player, I want to click on the start button to start the first game As a player, I want to see the current score status on the game pages As a player, I want to see a next game button when I finish a game As a player, I want to click on the next game button to start the next game As a player, I want to click on the start button to start when I'm on a new game's page As a player, I want to click on the Home button to exit the game As a player, I want to see the restart button on the home page if I exit the game from the game page As a player, I want to click on the rank button to see the rank before a game starts and after a game is finished/lost As a player, I want to see a message that the game is finished when I finish all the games As a player, I want to enter my name for the rank when the game is finished As a player, I want to see my name on the updated rank page As a player, I want to see a home button on the rank page
+As a player, I want to click on the start button to start the first game As a player, I want to see a next game button when I finish a game As a player, I want to click on the next game button to start the next game As a player, I want to click on the start button to start when I'm on a new game's page As a player, I want to enter my name for the rank when the game is finished As a player, I want to see my name on the updated rank page

 ### Strength Goals
+As a player, I want to click on the Home button to exit the game As a player, I want to see the restart button on the home page if I exit the game from the game page As a player, I want to see the current score status on the game pages As a player, I want to click on the rank button to see the rank before a game starts and after a game is finished/lost As a player, I want to see a message that the game is finished when I finish all the games As a player, I want to see a home button on the rank page As a player, I want to have a pretty UI
-As a player, I want to have a pretty UI
+As a player, I want to scan a QR code on a card to start playing the games

 ## Wireframes
 Landing page